 As the IMD is on a scale of 0 to 1, the slope gives the expected difference in the rate of unplanned hospitalisation in the most deprived compared to the least deprived LSOA in England if they were in that CCG.

-Risk adjustment or Indirect standardisation.

-standardisation type and

-methodology The measure is standardised for age and sex because these are legitimate drivers in the variation in avoidable emergency admissions.
+Risk adjustment or Indirect standardisation. standardisation type and The management of the deadless of the same and a surface series methodology The measure is standardised for age and sex because these are legitimate drivers in the variation in avoidable emergency admissions.
 Indirect standardisation must be used as there are many LSOAs that do not have populations in all age-sex groups.

-Output

-Frequency of publication Quarterly
+Output Frequency of publication Quarterly